 Psychologist: FASD Program - .50 FTE

-One of a network of over 75 provincial community health centres, the Norwest Community Health Centres is a community based, non-profit organization funded by the Ministry of Health and the North West Local Health Integration Network, emphasizing access to primary health care and prevention programs and services.
+One of a network of over 75 provincial community health centres, the Norwest Community Health Centres is a community based, non-profit organization funded by Ontario Health, emphasizing access to primary health care and prevention programs and services.

 We are currently seeking a 0.50 FTE Psychologist - Fetal Alcohol Spectrum Disorder Program, who as a valuable member of the Community Health Centre team, will provide clinical assessment, planning and intervention for families and individuals who are engaged with our FASD program.

 This position has a competitive salary, the Health Care of Ontario Pension Plan and an excellent group health benefit package.

 - Registered Psychologist with 3-5 years of experience.
 Health psychology preferred.

 - Current member in good standing with the College of Psychologists of Ontario.

 - Demonstrated knowledge and ability to complete psychological assessments, diagnosis and treatment of individuals who have been impacted by FASD.

 - Experience working with people who have multiple vulnerabilities including mental health, trauma and addictions; expertise working with comorbid diagnosis.